Emotional marketing: how to use emotions in your marketing

 In marketing, anticipated emotions are the most interesting.
 Anticipation can lead to customer engagement and more response.
 There is more time to respond to someone’s thoughts or feelings about a purchase decision in the future.

-How do you anticipate on your consumers emotion?
-Emotional branding focuses on building a brand that appeals to your customers emotions and desires.
+How do you anticipate your consumer’s emotion?
+Emotional branding focuses on building a brand that appeals to your customer’s emotions and desires.
 This type of marketing can be successful when it triggers the right emotional response.
 Your customers will create a strong attachment with your brand if you manage to do this.

 Trees and lungs

 Have you seen the beautiful images of our planet in WWF commercials?
 They try to increase donations by evoking positive emotions.
-A good example is the campaign on deforestation, which leads to reduced oxygen levels.
+A good example is a campaign against deforestation, which leads to reduced oxygen levels.
 The ad shows a forest in the shape of two lungs to make the message personal.
 As you can see, the left lung looks healthy.
 The lung on the right looks unhealthy and is damaged by deforestation.
 With this image, they try to evoke emotional responses by linking the lung to our own health.
 They’ve created emotional content by making the advertisement personal.
+Besides, applying neuromarketing insights (positive emotions and associations) to stop deforestation is a perfect example of neuromarketing ethically applied.

 The importance of brand association